PHP Conditional Statements

 A conditional statement executes a block of statements only when certain conditions are true.
 Two useful types of conditional statements are:

-1. Using if Statements
+1. if Statements

 A conditional is defined by the keyword if followed by a Boolean expression in parentheses and by a block of code.
 If the expression is true, it will execute the block, otherwise it will skip it.
-You can increase the power of conditionals by adding the keyword else.
-This tells PHP to execute some block of code if the previous conditions were not satisfied.

 You can also add an elseif keyword followed by another condition and a block of code to continue asking PHP for more conditions.
-You can add as many elseif as you need after an if.
+You can add as many elseif conditions as you need after an if.
 If you add an else, it has to be the last one of the chain of conditions.
 As soon as PHP finds a condition that resolves to true, it will stop evaluating the rest of conditions.

 if (condition)